 War changes everything.

 My mother spoils me.
-She is 60 and just came back from a trip around the world.
+She is 70 and has travelled around the world.
 She went overland from London to Singapore, went to Australia, New Zealand and then South America.

 I love my mother.